ryanatkn/gro/src/project/buildConfig.md

 }
 ```

-The `"name"` field can be anything and maps to the build's directory name.
 The `"platform"` can currently be `"node"` or `"browser"` and
 is used by compilers for TypeScript and Svelte.
+When compiling for Node, the Svelte compiler outputs SSR components instead of the normal DOM ones.

+The `"name"` field can be anything and maps to the build's directory name.
+By defining `"name": "node",`, running `gro compile` or `gro build` creates builds
+in `.gro/dev/node/` and `.gro/prod/node/`, respectively.

 Here's what a frontend-only project may look like.
 It's also the fallback default for projects that do not define anything: